When it comes to your business experiencing a data breach, the question is more when than if.

 Small Businesses Are Under Attack

 Prioritizing breach-prevention tools and policies is especially critical for small businesses.
-Hackers know small businesses have less resources to assist in achieving requisite defense mechanisms (whether it be shortage of staff or budget), and have targeted them at an alarming and increasing rate each year, according to Symantec’s Internet Security Threat Report.
+Hackers know small businesses have fewer resources to assist in achieving requisite defense mechanisms (whether it be shortage of staff or budget), and have targeted them at an alarming and increasing rate each year, according to Symantec’s Internet Security Threat Report.

 What’s more alarming than that?
 Almost 90% of small business owners don’t feel like they’re at risk of experiencing a breach.